Home Compare CA.PA vs HRL

 Carrefour vs Hormel Foods: Which Stock Looks Stronger in 2026?

-Hormel Foods holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+The structural profiles are close, with Hormel Foods carrying a narrow edge on profitability.
 Carrefour still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
 In the market, Carrefour carries the stronger setup — intact trend against Hormel Foods's broken trend.
 That leaves a split case: the structural lead stays with Hormel Foods, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CA.PA: STOXX 600, HRL: Russell 1000).